 About our School

-Christ's Church Academy is housed on a beautiful nine-acre campus in Jacksonville, FL.
-The school has over thirty-one classrooms, four music suites, two computer labs, two art studios, a media center, administrative offices, extended care area, and cafeteria dining area.
+Christ's Church Academy is housed on a beautiful multi-building campus in Jacksonville, FL.
+The school has over thirty-one classrooms, four music suites, two computer labs, two art studios, a media center, administrative offices, extended care suites, and a cafeteria dining area.
 CCA also has an expansive auditorium, gymnasium, a high school courtyard, two playground green-spaces, a fenced recreational area, and a ten-acre athletic complex that includes baseball, softball, soccer, and football fields.

 - FCIS - Florida Council of Independent Schools

 - ACSI - Association of Christian Schools International